Peter Searcy: Biography

 entitled, "Could You Please and Thank You," on Time Bomb Recordings in 2000.
 Its style has been compared to that of Counting Crows and The Wallflowers.
 The album was followed by a self-released EP and a second full-length album on Initial Records in 2004, followed by Spark, now on Label X & Toucan Cove Entertainment.

-Peter is a licensed real estate agent.
+Outside of music, Searcy is a licensed real estate agent.